aiven/devportal/docs/platform/concepts/byoa.rst

 services through an IPSec tunnel.
 This deployment can be beneficial if management over the public internet is infeasible or adds additional complexity.

-BYOA with Direct IPSec Ingress
+BYOA with direct IPsec ingress
 *************

 .. image:: /images/platform/byoa-ipsec-ingress-direct.png